rainerschoe/ZeroCopyMessagePack/README.md

 # ZeroCopyMessagePack

-This is a very lightweight implementation for the MessagePack data format.
+This is a very lightweight C++ implementation for the MessagePack data format.

-It provides an encoder as well as an decoder.
+It provides an encoder as well as a decoder.

-This library is mostly intended to embedded and resource constrained devices:
+This library is intended for embedded and resource constrained devices:

 - Ram usage is minimized, as decoding is done on the fly without copying any data.
 - No Heap is used